awantika10/Desgen/Ideas.md

  - Explore corner to explore invitations,banquets and people
  - posting page where users can share their ideas and what they are comfortable with

+## idea-18

+## Name

+Jyotsana Sampatharao

+### Description

+This is an Idea for Application Named "HAVE A GOOD FOOD!!
+MAKE YOUR STOMACH & YOURSELF HAPPY!!".
+This app will allow everyone of us to get aware with resturants nearby.
+This app will be similar to the movie tickets booking app.
+This will have the list of resturants nearby, their ratings, reviews and menu card last but most importantly Vacany.
+Anyone can book a table and order food in that resturant with this app.

+### Features
+1. Login/Signup Page
+2. List of resturants nearby
+3. Display distance from your location, menu, vacancy, ratings, reviews.
+4. Book a table and order food.
+5. Show the time in which your food will be available at your table.